AliTopal89/practicego/README.md

 `Field `returns the `i'th` field of the struct value `val` has a method `NumField` which returns the number of fields in the value.

 Note: A literal of a value is a text representation of the value in code. `Composite literal` is something that can make our lives easier when we want to assign values upon a variable initialization.
+Literals in source code allow to specify fixed values like numbers, strings or booleans In go Keys and values from `composite literals` must be assignable to respective keys, elements or struct fields.

 Floating point literal example